Relationship Counselling – One Couple’s Therapy Experience

 During initial sessions, Beverly is reluctant to talk or even contribute.
 She feels like she has been pressured by Travis to attend the counselling sessions and, even worse, she is now feeling like she wants to just cut and run, and leave the relationship altogether.
 However, their counsellor, Samantha continues to encourage Beverly to participate in the conversation and finally asks Beverly why she is ambivalent about having children at this point.

-Travis, hearing this, is a bit baffled, but is able to better understand Beverly’s fears and concerns as Samantha helps Beverly explain her perspective that women end up bearing the majority of childrearing responsibilities and this is not something she wants to happen to them.
-Samantha helps Travis and Beverly learn active listening skills through role playing and through guiding them through conversations about their childrearing beliefs and agreements.
+Travis, hearing this, is a bit baffled, but is able to better understand Beverly’s fears and concerns as Samantha helps Beverly explain her perspective that women end up bearing the majority of child rearing responsibilities and this is not something she wants to happen to them.
+Samantha helps Travis and Beverly learn active listening skills through role-playing and through guiding them through conversations about their childrearing beliefs and agreements.
+Active listening is one of the most effective communication skills that can be taught by a marriage counsellor or psychologist, and it results in more satisfying and rewarding interactions between partners (2).
 (This article is electronically protected – Copyright © Associated Relationship & Marriage Counsellors Sydney)

 Ultimately, after several weeks of relationship counselling, Travis and Beverly come to realise that they are probably not yet ready to start a family.
 They have a better understanding of the underlying reasons for this decision, and a better understanding and empathy for each other’s feelings.